Configuring the Settings Tab

 • Location

-The path to where the SQLite database should be stored.
-This setting is only applicable if you select SQLite as the database provider.
+The path to where the SQLite database is stored.

 Internal RabbitMQ